-TrustTwo is a direct lender that claims it prides itself on being there for people who other lenders turn down.
+TrustTwo is a direct lender that says it prides itself on being there for people other lenders turn down.
 It does this by offering guarantor loans, and focusing more on whether or not the loan would be affordable for you, rather than on your credit score.

 What is a guarantor loan?

 A guarantor loan is a type of unsecured loan that requires a co-signatory.
 This person might be a friend or relative.
 They agree that they will pay back the loan should you struggle to meet the loan repayments.
 This type of loan generally comes with a higher interest rate, as it represents greater risk to a lender, but it is available to people who wouldn’t be able to get finance through the regular lending streams.